Piyushsinganjude/Coding_Platforms/LeetCode/Check if All Characters Have Equal Number of Occurrences.md

 Input: s = "abacbc"
 Output: true
 Explanation: The characters that appear in s are 'a', 'b', and 'c'.
-All characters occur 2 times in s.
+All characters occur 2 times in s..
 Example 2:

 Input: s = "aaabb"